 This textbook has focused on the national government.
 While it is clear that the federal government has historically committed some very serious civil-liberties violations, we should also understand that our state and local governments pose the more likely threat to our individual liberties.
 State and local governments largely enforce criminal law, regulate things like marches and demonstrations, make decisions regarding property use and eminent domain, control schools, and enforce morals legislation.
 It is important to know that while government at all levels can do tremendous damage to our civil liberties, we have important recourses available to us.
 Obviously, we can turn to the courts to right specific wrongs.
 We can elect new leaders and insist that they change laws that we find oppressive.
 In a democratic system—even an attenuated one—the government is our servant, so we can determine the level of freedom we want individuals to have.
 Do we want parents to be able to deny their children life-saving modern medicine because they have objections to it?
 Do we want people to be able to flout public health guidelines, even though doing so endangers everyone else and makes the need for those guidelines last longer?
 To what extent should government decide who can marry?
 Those are just a couple of the many questions we need to answer as we collectively determine our civil liberties and civil rights.

 The Threat from Corporations

-Large American corporations are in a political situation where they can limit their workers or customers liberties, and the federal government has often encouraged this development.
+Large American corporations are in a political situation where they can limit the liberties of their workers or customers, and the federal government has often encouraged this development.
 Consider these examples: